G

 How to Correct a Hallucination That's Already Live

-There is no takedown button, so correction is indirect: fix the sources the model reads, then wait for it to re-learn.
-Telling the chatbot "that's wrong" in a conversation does nothing lasting; the correction is session-only and gone on the next chat.
+There is no takedown button, so correction is indirect: fix the sources the system can retrieve, then wait for recrawl/reindexing or, for facts baked into weights, a future model refresh.
+Telling the chatbot "that's wrong" may affect that conversation, but it is not a reliable public correction mechanism.

 The durable fix has three parts, in order: